ksmin23/amazon-sagemaker-mlflow-fargate/README.md

 ACCOUNT_ID=$(aws sts get-caller-identity --query Account | tr -d '"')
 AWS_REGION=$(aws configure get region) cdk bootstrap aws://${ACCOUNT_ID}/${AWS_REGION}
-cdk deploy --parameters ProjectName=mlflow --require-approval never
+cdk deploy --parameters ProjectName=mlflow --require-approval never --all
 ```

 The first 2 commands will get your account ID and current AWS region using the AWS CLI on your computer. ```cdk
 bootstrap``` and ```cdk deploy``` will build the container image locally, push it to ECR, and deploy the stack.

 The stack will take a few minutes to launch the MLflow server on AWS Fargate, with an S3 bucket and a MySQL database on
 RDS.
 You can then use the load balancer URI present in the stack outputs to access the MLflow UI: